Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

 As in :ref:`the output of example 1 <output_1>`, a ``full_analysis_audio`` folder was created, containing the reshaped audio files.

-Additionally, the fresh ``processed`` folder contains the output spectrograms and NPZ matrices, along with the ``full_analysis.json`` serialized :class:`OSmOSE.core_api.spectro_dataset.SpectroDataset`.
+Additionally, the fresh ``processed`` folder contains the output spectrograms and NPZ matrices, along with the ``full_analysis.json`` serialized :class:`osekit.core_api.spectro_dataset.SpectroDataset`.

 Recovering a ``Dataset``
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The ``dataset.json`` file in the root dataset folder can be used to deserialize a :class:`OSmOSE.public_api.dataset.Dataset` object thanks to the :meth:`OSmOSE.public_api.dataset.Dataset.from_json` method:
+The ``dataset.json`` file in the root dataset folder can be used to deserialize a :class:`osekit.public_api.dataset.Dataset` object thanks to the :meth:`osekit.public_api.dataset.Dataset.from_json` method:

 .. code-block:: python

     from pathlib import Path
-    from OSmOSE.public_api.dataset import Dataset
+    from osekit.public_api.dataset import Dataset

     json_file = Path(r"../dataset.json")
     dataset = Dataset.from_json(json_file) # That's it!